 Selecting Variables for Multi-Part Questions

-When a question involves multiple characteristics, the AI identifies all variables required to satisfy the request.
-If a single table contains all required variables, the AI selects them from that table.
-If no single table includes all variables, the AI retrieves variables from multiple methodologically compatible tables and presents them together.
+When a question involves multiple characteristics, the Data Navigator identifies all variables required to satisfy the request.
+If a single table contains all required variables, the Data Navigator selects them from that table.
+If no single table includes all variables, the Data Navigator retrieves variables from multiple methodologically compatible tables and presents them together.

 All selected variables and their sources are documented to maintain transparency.